gitaman16/Repo/readme.md

 # Vector Dot Product Algorithm

 This project implements the **Vector Dot Product** algorithm in Python.
-Below is the mathematical expression, example code, and performance comparison of different versions of the algorithm.
+Below is the mathematical expression, example code of the algorithm.

 ## Mathematical Expression